shannon-lab/zapdos/doc/content/source/bcs/EconomouDielectricBC.md

 ## Overview

-`EconomouDielectricBC` is an type of [`PenaltyDirichletBC`](/bcs/ADPenaltyDirichletBC.md) for the potential on the boundary of a grounded ideal dielectric.
+`EconomouDielectricBC` is a type of [`PenaltyDirichletBC`](/bcs/ADPenaltyDirichletBC.md) for the potential on the boundary of a grounded ideal dielectric.

 The potential at the boundary of a grounded ideal dielectric is defined as